 - Dense swards with very little bare ground.

-- Highly palatable pastures that stock eat with relish.
+- Highly palatable pastures that stock eats with relish.

-- Pastures that hang on growing when conditions become dry.
+- Pastures that hang on grow when conditions become dry.

 - No weeds.